justachetan/psych-woebot/README.md

 ### How to run the code

 - Clone this repository
-- Type the following code on your terminal: `pip -r requirements.txt`
+- Type the following code on your terminal: `pip install -r requirements.txt`
 - Then type: `jupyter notebook`

 A tab in your browser will open.
 You can now run the code in the `survey-analyses.ipynb`.